 - To analyze the accuracy, effectiveness, usability or popularity of a Site;

 - To improve the content and features of a Site;

-- To prevent fraudulent transactions, monitor against theft and otherwise protect our users and our business;
+- To prevent and address fraudulent transactions and breaches of policies or terms, monitor against theft, threats, or harm, and otherwise protect our users and our business;

 - To administer and troubleshoot a Site; and

 How Your Information is Disclosed